ljvmiranda921/burnout-barometer/docs/installation.md

 Burnout Barometer is easy-to-configure and deployable as a serverless application.
 {: .fs-6 .fw-300 }

-Assuming that you already know how to create a [Slack App](https://api.slack.com/start), this page will walk you through setting-up the barometer and various deployment options at your disposal.
+Assuming that you already know [how to create a Slack App](https://api.slack.com/start), this page will walk you through on how to set-up your Barometer, then show various deployment options at your disposal.

 ---